Are you looking for a quick way to make a greeting card? Friends and loved ones are always happy to get handmade cards.

 The phrase is up to you and your supplies.
 I chose to put “rain or shine” on my banner.
 I typed up the phrase and then printed it out on a piece of regular printer paper.

 Next, run a strip of removable adhesive across the phrase and attach your banner.
+(Learn how to draw banners in this post.)

 (The first time I printed the phrase on the metallic cardstock…but it was smearable.
 The second time I just printed it on white cardstock which looked better anyway.)